North Richland Storm Drainage Outfall Project, Ceres, California

-Padre conducts weekly stormwater inspections, provides oversight of best management practices installation and maintenance, and prepares Annual Reports for CEMC for electronic submittal to the RWQCB via the Storm Water Multiple Application and Report Tracking System (SMARTS).
+Padre conducted weekly stormwater inspections, provided oversight of best management practices installation and maintenance, and prepared Annual Reports for CEMC for electronic submittal to the RWQCB via the Storm Water Multiple Application and Report Tracking System (SMARTS).

 Camp Roberts Photovoltaic Solar Power Plant Project, San Luis Obispo and Monterey Counties, California